-EBSCO Information Services has generously donated money to the MLA Scholarship Endowment to provide stipends to enables MLA members to attend the association's annual meeting.
-Each year awards of up to $1,000 for travel and meeting-related expenses will be given to four MLA members who would otherwise be unable to attend the meeting.
-Applicants must be currently employed as health sciences librarians and have between 2 and 5 years' experience in a health sciences library.
+EBSCO Information Services generously donated money to the MLA Scholarship Endowment Fund to provide stipends to enables MLA members to attend the association's annual conference.
+Each year awards of up to $1,000 for travel and meeting-related expenses will be given to four MLA members who would otherwise be unable to attend the conference.

 - The applicant must be a member of MLA. (see membership options)

-- Applicant must be currently employed as a medical librarian.
+- The applicant must be currently employed as a health information professional.

-- Applicant must have between 2 and 5 years experience as a health sciences librarian at the time of the annual meeting.
+- The applicant must have between two and five years of experience as a health sciences librarian at the time of the annual meeting.

-- No more than 1 awardee from any given institution will be awarded the grant in a single year.
+- No more than one awardee from any given institution will be awarded the grant in a single year.

 Priority Consideration Criteria:

-- Applicant is presenting (or has submitted) a paper or a poster at MLA’s annual meeting.
+- The applicant is presenting (or has submitted) a paper, poster, or lightning talk for MLA’s annual conference.

 - Up to four awards may be made each year for the EBSCO/MLA Annual Conference Grant.